 As you can see, CBD engages the Endocannabinoid System in various ways and offers many health benefits.

 Now that we understand how CBD interacts with the human body, let’s talk about the two main types of CBD Oil so you know the difference.

-Broad-spectrum CBD Oil, or sometimes referred to as full spectrum CBD Oil, is when the CBD Oil is in its closest form to the original plant, meaning it contains all or most of the phytochemicals and terpenes from the plant.
+Full spectrum CBD Oil is when the CBD Oil is in its closest form to the original plant, meaning it contains all or most of the phytochemicals and terpenes from the plant.

 Terpenes are the essential oils of plants and flowers that give them their aroma and flavor.